Metrics SDK

 AlwaysOff

 An ExemplarFilter which makes no measurements eligible for being an Exemplar.
-Using this ExemplarFilter is as good as disabling Exemplar feature.
+Using this ExemplarFilter is as good as disabling the Exemplar feature.

 TraceBased